RicoSuter/VistoJS/README.md

 - [KnockoutJS](http://knockoutjs.com): Provides bindings to HTML and JavaScript (needed for MVVM support)
 - [JQuery](http://jquery.com): DOM and HTML manipulations
+- JQuery.Hashchange: Used to detect user back navigation
 - [RequireJS](http://www.requirejs.org): Used for module (AMD) loading and dependency management
 - [Q](https://github.com/kriskowal/q): Provides the promises support
-- Hashchange to detect user back navigation

 The Visto JavaScript Library is designed to be used with [TypeScript](http://www.typescriptlang.org) but is fully working with vanilla JavaScript.